chaplinjs/chaplin/README.md

 ## Downloading Chaplin

-[Download the latest release on Chaplinjs.org](http://chaplinjs.org/#downloads).
-See above on how to compile from source manually.
+[Download the latest release on chaplinjs.org](http://chaplinjs.org/#downloads).
+See below on how to compile from source manually.

 ## Building Chaplin